 What’s the key to less stress, more energy, increased productivity, and better health?
 According to research from an article written by Paul J. Zak for Harvard Business Review, the answer is simple: trust.
 When companies dedicated time toward building trust, their employees experienced exponential results.
 For example, people reported “74% less stress, 106% more energy at work, 50% higher productivity, 13% fewer sick days, 76% more engagement, 29% more satisfaction with their lives, and 40% less burnout.”

-A company without trust is like a ship without water.
+A company without trust in leadership is like a ship without water.
 Try as you might, it isn’t going anywhere.
-When teams lack trust, leaders begin micromanaging because they fear that people aren’t equipped to do their job.
+When teams lack trust in the workplace, leaders begin micromanaging because they fear that people aren’t equipped to do their job.
 The amount of time spent on low-priority work increases, affecting productivity and stress levels.
 This results in fewer hours executives have for strategizing and planning the company’s next moves.
 Because of this, the organization begins falling behind and playing a reactive game.
 Additionally, individuals stop openly contributing for fear of judgment, rejection, or dismissal.
 If there is no sign of belief in them and their abilities, employees have little motivation for putting in more than minimal effort and they are more likely to jump ship and join a different venture.

 Avoid developing a toxic workplace environment and team culture by learning what trust is, plus 10 ways for building trust as a leader.